How to Find a Part-Time Evening Job

 - Nursing Assistant

-The hospitality industry is a broad category that includes everything from jobs in hotels to restaurants to casinos to amusements parks.
+The hospitality industry is a broad category that includes everything from jobs in hotels to restaurants to casinos to amusement parks.
 Many of these places are open in the evenings and require employees to cater to guests at all hours of the night.

 While many of these jobs involve customer service, others require little interaction with customers.